bethtelford/helo-redo/README.md

    * Instead bring in routes from routes.js and render it instead of the other components.
    * The Nav component should remain, as this will show on almost every view.
       * The Nav component should not render if the current view is the Auth view.
       * Use the location object found on props (this.props.location.pathname) to programatically check which view the user is currently on.
-If the path is '/', hide the Nav Bar component.
+If the path is '/', hide the Nav component.
       * The location object is put onto props by react-router kind of like the match object, where you can find your routing parameters.
    * If you open your application in the browser you should see the navbar in every view but Auth.
-* Create the 'Home', 'New Post', and 'Logout' buttons in the Nav Bar component.
+* Create the 'Home', 'New Post', and 'Logout' buttons in the Nav component.
   * 'Home' should navigate to the Dashboard view.
   * 'New Post' should navigate to the New Post view.
   * 'Logout' should navidate to the Auth view.